Iteranya/anita-cms/README.md

 Fine, fine, whatever you say...

-Oh but what if I market you for AI?
+Oh but what if I market you for the academy?

+*Eh?
+W-wait, I'm not ready for-*